 The first time the software is used, Configuration is set to <None Selected>.
-Click the arrow to open the Configuration drop down list and choose Codex C500 -> Canon CRDM .rmf and .bwf (preset):
+Click the arrow to open the Configuration drop down list and choose Codex ARRIRAW (preset):

 This preset configuration needs to be customised for your project.
 To make the configuration suitable for your project now select COPY CONFIG to create a copy of this configuration, and rename it for your project: